Last updated: September 18, 2023

 The framework rests on three overarching justice dimensions, called the “3 Is”:

-• Interspecies justice and Earth system stability — rejecting human exceptionalism, recognising that humans are guardians of the natural world, and preventing significant harm to other species and ecosystems.
+Rejecting human exceptionalism — recognising that we are guardians of the natural world, and preventing significant harm to other species and ecosystems.

-• Intragenerational justice — ensuring fairness between countries, communities and individuals alive today, viewed through an intersectional lens that considers how gender, race, age, class and health compound vulnerability and exposure.
+Fairness between countries, communities and people alive today — through an intersectional lens on how gender, race, age, class and health compound vulnerability.

-Earth system justice also distinguishes between procedural justice (fair access to information, decision-making, civic space and courts) and substantive justice (access to minimum resources and services, reduction of harm, and equitable allocation of remaining resources, risks and responsibilities).
-These dimensions guide the identification of both just ends — boundaries and access levels that reduce significant harm — and just means — the transformations in governance, technology, consumption and economic systems needed to achieve them.
+Earth system justice also works across several interlocking dimensions.
+It distinguishes between procedural justice (fair access to information, decision-making, civic space and courts) and substantive justice (access to minimum resources and services, reduction of harm, and equitable allocation of remaining resources, risks and responsibilities) — and adds recognition and epistemic justice (valuing diverse peoples and knowledge systems) and structural justice (confronting the skewed power relations, GDP-driven economic models and unaccountable harm that entrench inequality).
+Together these dimensions guide the identification of both just ends — boundaries and access levels that reduce significant harm — and just means — the transformations in governance, technology, consumption and economic systems needed to achieve them.
+In the Commission’s framing, justice is not a normative add-on but a structural condition for planetary stability and resilience.

 Safe and just Earth system boundaries